-A ring of difference polynomials $A\{Y\}$ over $A$ in variables $Y$ is a polynomial ring $A[\Sigma Y]$ (that is the polynomial ring in variables denoted by $\sigma y$ for all $\sigma\in \Sigma$ and $y\in Y$), where $\Sigma$ is acting in the natural way ($\sigma (\tau y)=(\sigma\tau)y$).
+The ring of difference polynomials $A\{Y\}$ over $A$ in variables $Y$ is the polynomial ring $A[\Sigma Y]$ (that is the polynomial ring in variables denoted by $\sigma y$ for all $\sigma\in \Sigma$ and $y\in Y$), where $\Sigma$ is acting in the natural way ($\sigma (\tau y)=(\sigma\tau)y$).
 A difference ring $B$ will be called a difference $A$-algebra if there is a difference homomorphism $A\to B$.
-It is clear that every difference $A$-algebra can be presented as a quotient ring of a polynomial ring over $A$.
+It is clear that every difference $A$-algebra can be presented as a quotient ring of a difference polynomial ring over $A$.

 For an arbitrary difference ring $A$ and an arbitrary set $Y$, an arbitrary difference polynomial $f\in A\{Y\}$ involves only finitely many indeterminates.
 Therefore, $f$ can be considered as a function on $A^Y$.
 Thus, we can speak about zeros of difference polynomials in the ``affine space'' $A^Y$ and about polynomials vanishing on some subset.
 If $E\subseteq A\{Y\}$, then $V(E)\subseteq A^Y$ will denote the set of all common zeros of $E$ in $A^Y$.
 And, for an arbitrary subset $X\subseteq A^Y$, we set $I(X)$ to be the set of all difference polynomials vanishing on $X$.
 We will use this notation for finite and infinite sets $Y$.
 For the convenience, the sets $V(E)$ will be called difference algebraic varieties.